 Most businesses shut down because, like Christmas, Chinese New Year is a public holiday, and most people take up to 10 days off.
 However, because it is not a religious ceremony, it is legal to keep your business open.
 Most shopping malls stay open to boost sales, because people give gifts to ring out the old year, and ring in the New Year.

 “Chinese New Year” is not the same day each year like Christmas on our Gregorian calendar.
 Although it occurs on January 1st of the Chinese lunar calendar, this usually falls on a different date each year between late January and mid February.
-This year it is on Tuesday 5th Feb.
+In 2022 it was on 1st Feb.

 The Spring Festival public holiday period lasts for seven days.
 Some people choose to combine a few days of their annual leave with this long period to make it a 10 day or two-week holiday if they are going to travel.
 Most people only get seven days’ holiday.
 Chinese workers don’t typically get any holidays at Christmas unless they work in a foreign capital enterprise.